 Yes, each year Free Rein has a few college and high school students working closely with our instructors on senior projects, thesis papers, class projects and internships.

 Does Free Rein offer Educational Community Service hours?

 Yes.
 Please contact our Program Director for more information.

 Are there age or weight restrictions?

 Yes, Free Rein will start working with kids as young as 3 years old; there is no cap on age.
 We have a 200 lbs. weight limit for our riding program.

 How long are lessons and how often do participants ride?

-During the 8 week sessions, lessons are one hour with approximately 30-40 minute ride time.
-If a student is in the riding program, they ride every week for the 8-week session.
+During all sessions, lessons are one hour with approximately 30-40 minute ride time.
+If a student is in the riding program, they ride every week for the 6 or 4-week session.